-Submenu Function Operation Direct Power On : Set to On to turn on the projector simply by plugging it in.
+Submenu Function Submenu Function Submenu Operation Function Direct Power On: Set to On to turn on the projector simply by plugging it in.
 When the power cord is plugged in, note that the projector turns on automatically in cases such as a power outage being restored.
 Sleep Mode: When set to On, this automatically stops projection when no image signal is being input and no operations are carried out.
 Sleep Mode Timer: When Sleep Mode is set to On, you can set the time before the projector automatically turns off within a range of 1 to 30 minutes.
-High Altitude Mode : Set to On when using the projector above an altitude of 1,500 m.
+High Altitude Mode: Set to On when using the projector above an altitude of 1,500 m.
 Auto Source Search: Set to On to automatically detect an image signal from another source and project the image when there is no image signal from the current source.
-Auto Power On : If it is set to Computer or BNC , the projector is turned on when the signals are received from the Computer port or BNC port, even when the projector is in standby status.
+Auto Power On: If it is set to Computer or BNC, the projector is turned on when the signals are received from the Computer port or BNC port, even when the projector is in standby status.
 A/V Mute Settings: Peform settings related to A/V mute.
-Fade-in: Specify the number of seconds for fade-in when displaying an image. • Fade-out: Specify the number of seconds for fade-out when hiding an image. • A/V Mute Timer: When it is set to On, if no operations are performed for about 2 hours after A/V mute is activated, the projector turns off automatically. • A/V Mute Release: When it is set to A/V Mute, you can release A/V mute only by pressing the [A/V Mute] button (or by sending an A/V mute Off command).
-When set to Any Button, A/V mute is released when any operation is performed on the projector.

-Submenu Function "Hiding the Image and Sound Temporarily (A/V Mute)" p.118 Advanced: The following items can be set. • BNC Sync Termination: Set the termination for the signal from the BNC port.
-This should usually be set to Off.
-Set to On when analog (75Ω) termination such as for switchers is necessary. • Remote Control Type: You can select Normal or Simple depending on the type of remote control.
+Fade-out: Specify the number of seconds for fade-in when displaying an image.
+A/V Mute Timer: When it is set to On, if no operations are performed for about 2 hours after A/V mute is activated, the projector turns off automatically.
+A/V Mute Release: When it is set to A/V Mute, you can release A/V mute only by pressing the [A/V Mute] button (or by sending an A/V mute Off command).
+When set to Any Button, A/V mute is released when any Submenu Function Thiding the Image and Sound Temporarily (A/V Mute)" p.118 Advanced: The following items can be set.
+BNC Sync Termination: Set the termination for the signal from the BNC port.
+This should usually be set Off.
+Set to On when analog (75Ω) termination such as f switchers is necessary.
+Remote Control Type: You can select Normal or Simp depending on the type of remote control.
 Set this item to Normal to use the remote control provided with this projector.
-When Simple is selected, you can use the remote control provided with other Epson projectors to operate this projector.
-This is useful if you want to use a remote control that you are already familiar with to operate the projector.
+When Simple is selected, yo can use the remote control provided with other Epson projectors to operate this projector.
+This is useful if yo want to use a remote control that you are already famili with to operate the projector.
 However, you cannot use the remote control provided with this projector if this is set to Simple.
-Make sure that the setting is correct because, if the projector is mounted on the ceiling or somewhere hard to reach, changing it back to Normal may be difficult.
-Additionally, you cannot use the functions that are not equipped with this projector or the remote control which you use.
-Beep: When this is set to On, the confirmation buzzer beeps to notify you that the power turns on or off, or cooling down is finished. • Indicators: When set to Off, the projector's indicators are turned off, except for abnormality or warning. • Instant Off: When set to Enabled, the projector goes into standby status in approximately three seconds after Power Off.
-If you turn the power on immediately after turning it off, command communication may be cut off.
-To stabilize command communication, set this to Disabled.
-When set
+Make sure the the setting is correct because, if the projector is mount on the ceiling or somewhere hard to reach, changing it back to Normal may be difficult.
+Additionally, you cannus the functions that are not equipped with this project or the remote control which you use.
+Beep: When this is set to On, the confirmation buzze beeps to notify you that the power turns on or off, cooling down is finished.
+Indicators: When set to Enabled, the projector goes in standby status in approximately three seconds after Pow Off.
+If you turn the power on immediately after turning off, command communication, set this to Disabled.
+When set when Control Communications is set to On.)